-- You can listen from there, but I will check your understanding before lunch. - You can choose not to do the task now, but you will have to do it in exploring time. - You can choose not to do the task now, but you will have to do it before you go outside for break.
+- You can listen from there, but I will check you understand before you go to lunch. - You can choose not to do the task now, but you will have to do it in exploring time. - You can choose not to do the task now, but you will have to do it before you go outside for break.